Marathi-Konkani languages: Languages

-Several of the Marathi-Konkani languages have been variously claimed to be dialects of both Marathi and Konkani.
+Several of the Marathi–Konkani languages have been variously claimed to be dialects of both Marathi and Konkani.

+Marathi

+Marathi is predominantly spoken by the Marathi people in the Indian state of Maharashtra, and is also spoken in Goa and the territory of Dadra and Nagar Haveli and Daman and Diu.
+A Marathi-speaking community also exists in Karachi, Pakistan.
+It is the official language of Maharashtra, and an additional official language in the state of Goa.
+Spoken by approximately 83 million native speakers and millions more as a secondary language as of 2011, it is the most spoken Southern Indo-Aryan language.

+Konkani

+Konkani is spoken by the Konkani people, primarily in the Konkan region, along the western coast of India.
+It is one of the 22 scheduled languages mentioned in the Indian Constitution, and the official language of the Indian state of Goa.
+It is also spoken in Karnataka, Maharashtra, Kerala, Gujarat as well as Daman, Diu & Silvassa.
+While including the numerous dialects spoken across Goa and coastal Karnataka, the term 'Konkani' generally excludes the Maharashtrian Konkani dialects.
+The 2011 census noted around 2.25 million speakers of Konkani, with 788,294 speakers in Karnataka, 964,305 in Goa and the rest elsewhere.

 Maharashtrian Konkani

-A collection of dialects of Marathi-Konkani languages spoken in the Konkan region is referred to as Maharashtrian Konkani.
+A collection of dialects of Marathi–Konkani languages spoken in the Konkan region is referred to as Maharashtrian Konkani.
 It is often mistakenly extended to cover Goan Konkani which is an independent language.
 George Abraham Grierson has referred to this dialect as the Konkan Standard of Marathi in order to differentiate it from Konkani language.

 The sub dialects of Konkani gradually merge from standard Marathi into Goan Konkani from North to South Konkan.
 The various sub dialects are: Parabhi, Koli, Kiristanva, Kunbi, Agari, Dhangari, Thakri, Karadhi and Maoli.
 These sub dialects are together considered by the ISO to be a separate language and is assigned the ISO 639-3 code knn.